bhk/build/README.md

 * Fast

-  Minion does not utilize complex and costly features of GNU Make, and in particular uses the `-r` flag, which significantly speeds up Make's rule processing.
   Minion supports cached (pre-compiled) makefiles.
-There is usually no need for `make clean` after changes to Makefiles; only the affects targets will be rebuilt.
+There is usually no need for `make clean` after changes to Makefiles; only the affected targets need to be rebuilt.
+Minion significantly speeds up Make's rule processing by disabling its implicit rules, which are unneeded, given Minion's functionality.

 [Example Walk-Through](example.md)